 At All Hallows RSE is a whole-school issue.
 All teachers have a responsibility of care and should contribute to the physical, moral and spiritual well-being of their pupils.
 Teachers will be expected to teach RSE in accordance with the Catholic ethos at All Hallows.
-Throughout 2021-2022 the Ten:Ten 'Life to the Full' RSE Programme will be launched and implemented in RE and Personal Development lessons.
-Schemes of work for RE and Personal Development will be updated throughout 2021-2022 and made available on the school website as they are updated.
-Other aspects of RSE will continue to be taught in Science, English, Performing Arts, Computer Science.
+The Ten:Ten 'Life to the Full' RSE Programme has been implemented intoPersonal Development lessons.
+Other aspects of RSE will continue to be taught in Science, English, Performing Arts, R.E, Computer Science.
 They will be consulted and participate in monitoring and evaluating RSE.
 Content across these subjects will complement and not duplicate.